 Alhambra High School

-Alhambra High School is Listed among the top public schools in California for:
+Alhambra High School places among the top 20% of public schools in California for:

 - Category Attribute

 - Community Size Largest student body (number of students) (Top 5%)